shribr/copilot-webapp-demo/README.md

 ## Overview

-This project is a web application that allows users to chat with Azure Copilot.
+This project is a web application that allows users to chat with Azure Copilot to query their own data.
+In addition to responses returned by Copilot, the application also provides the user with source references, suggested follow up questions AND a "Thought Process" tab which allows the user to understand how the AI arrived at it's answers.
+As an added bonus, a varity of AI personas are included which provide varying prompts based on their assigned descriptions.
+This allows the AI to focus on role specific aspects of the data being searched that would appear to be most important to a variety of different users.
+While searching the exact same dataset, the information which would be of interest to an IT professional would not be the same as what an attorney might be interested in.

+### Here are a list of included personas: ###

+- Attorney
+- Business Professional
+- CEO
+- Data Scientist
+- Doctor
+- Engineer
+- Financial Advisor
+- Fitness Enthusiast
+- Foodie
+- HR Manager
+- Journalist
+- Marketing Professional
+- Network Security Specialist
+- New Yorker
+- Teacher
+- Tech Enthusiast
+- Teenage Girl
+- Traveler

+The solution is fully configurable via a parameters.json file.
 It includes a simple HTML interface and a PowerShell script for deployment.

 <img width="1423" alt="azure-ai-demo-home" src="src/deployment/images/azure-ai-demo-home.png">